-I own a residence at a second second second, some second meters from the proposed development and within the historic ecclesiastical district of St. John's.
+I own a residence at , some meters from the proposed development and within the historic ecclesiastical district of St. John's.

 I have been listening to some of the concerns expressed about the proposed development between Harvey Road and Queen's Road.